facundobatista/logassert/README.md

 won't notice.

 Then, to use it, just call the `assertLogged` method and it's family, passing all the strings you want to find.
+This is the default behaviour for backwards compatibility.

 Example: